Smallgoods Technical Guideline

 Manufacturing processes

-- Cooked RTE smallgoods must have a core temperature of at least 65°C for 10 minutes and meet the requirements of AS 4696.
+7. Cooked RTE smallgoods must have a core temperature of at least 65°C for 10 minutes or equivalent.
 Any alternative cooking processes must be validated and approved by PrimeSafe.

-- uncured products must be reduced from 52°C to 12°C within 6 hours and reduced to 5°C within 24 hours of completion of cooking; or
+• uncured products must be reduced from 52°C to 12°C within 6 hours and reduced to 5°C within 24 hours of completion of cooking or equivalent;

-- cured products must be reduced from 52°C to 12°C within 7.5 hours and reduced to 5°C within 24 hours of completion of cooking.
+• cured products must be reduced from 52°C to 12°C within 7.5 hours and reduced to 5°C within 24 hours of completion of cooking or equivalent.

-- The Food Safety Program must include a Listeria Management Plan for each RTE meat product type that is processed and packaged with a shelf life of greater than five days.
+1. The Food Safety Program must include a Listeria Management Plan for each group of similar RTE meat products that are processed and packaged with a shelf life of greater than five days.
+PrimeSafe has published the Listeria Management of Ready-to-eat Meat Products PrimeSafe Technical Guideline to provide further information on the requirements.

-- Listeria monocytogenes testing as required by the Code, Standard 1.6.1, and the AMRG Regulatory Guidelines for the Management of Listeria.
+3. Listeria monocytogenes testing is performed as required by the Code Standard 1.6.1, and the AMRG Regulatory Guidelines for the Management of Listeria (which is the document from which the PrimeSafe Technical Guideline was developed).

-- Verification records must be maintained to meet the requirements of AS 4696 for the following processes:
+1. Records must be maintained to verify that the requirements of AS 4696, or those approved by PrimeSafe, have been achieved for the following processes:

 Auditing of smallgoods manufacturing processes

-Due to the high food safety risk associated with smallgoods, businesses that manufacture smallgoods are audited more frequently.
-Businesses that package and repackage smallgoods have the same audit frequency as businesses that manufacture smallgoods.
-The likelihood of contamination with pathogenic bacteria such as Listeria monocytogenes is high during packaging and repackaging processes, especially if products are not cooked or heated completely again before consumption.
-A business that is no longer manufacturing smallgoods will be required to maintain the same audit frequency until the term of expiry of the licence.
+Businesses that manufacture smallgoods are audited twice per year.
+Businesses that only package and repackage smallgoods have the same audit frequency because the risks to public health are also high.
+A business that is no longer manufacturing smallgoods will be required to maintain the audit frequency until the term of expiry of the licence.
 At renewal, a business must advise if they wish to manufacture smallgoods.

 Disclaimer